trishume/sympy-wiki-with-svn/GCI-2011-Task-list.md

 lambdify's docstring must be pulled into docs (there is already a generic issue for this), but we also need a good tutorial showing users how to cooperate with NumPy, SciPy etc. This issue (not the only one by the way) was pointed out to me by Fernando Perez during my stay at Berkeley this week, when trying to solve a practical symbolic-numeric problem.
 SymPy has already *a lot* of features, but unfortunately most of them are deeply buried in the internals of SymPy and known only to its developers.
 Also we have to check what does ufuncify() do, because it was reported to me that it's extremely slow.

 - *Category:* Documentation
-- *Labels:* Documentation, Priority-Critical, Type-Defect, Milestone-Release0.7.2
 - *Time to complete:* 96 hours

+CodeInCategory-Documentation, CodeInDifficulty-Medium, Documentation, Priority-Critical, Type-Defect, Milestone-Release0.7.2

 - *Mentors:* [Aaron Meurer](https://github.com/asmeurer), [Stefan Krastanov](https://github.com/krastanov), [Vladimir Perić](https://github.com/vperic), [Matthew Rocklin](https://github.com/mrocklin)